kitnil/awesome/README.md

 ## Others

+- [Must_Know_Resources](https://github.com/ACES-DYPCOE/Must_Know_Resources) - The repository contains a learning path for some domains and interesting must do things in the tech field as a college Student
+- [hardware-hacking](https://github.com/koutto/hardware-hacking) - Some stuff about Hardware Hacking
 - [browser-resources](https://github.com/azu/browser-resources) - A Collection of official Resources/Status/Issues for browsers.
 - [JS-Regular-expression-awesome](https://github.com/dunizb/JS-Regular-expression-awesome) - :page_facing_up:我收藏的正则表达式大全，欢迎补充
 - [awesome-dapps](https://github.com/jasonwalsh/awesome-dapps) - A curated list of awesome decentralized applications / resources